fahimabarveen/Microsoft-Fabrics/lab5-Data warehouse T-SQL and Query Data Deep Dive/README.md

 4.Evaluate customer preferences by city and region.
 5.Measure the impact of discounts on overall profits and losses.

-Solution
+Solution:

-1.Load Data:Collect daily sales data in CSV files.
+1.Load Data: Collect daily sales data in CSV files.

 Load these CSV files into Microsoft Fabric’s Lakehouse using pipelines.
 Transform the data into warehouse tables.

-2.Warehouse Schema:Create fact tables (e.g., fact_sales) to store sales data.
+2.Warehouse Schema: Create fact tables (e.g., fact_sales) to store sales data.

 Create dimension tables (e.g., dim_customer, dim_product, dim_region) to store related information.

-3.Stored Procedures:Develop stored procedures to load data from CSV files into the warehouse tables.
+3.Stored Procedures: Develop stored procedures to load data from CSV files into the warehouse tables.
 Use parameters such as year and city for data loading.

-4.Power BI Reports:Use Power BI to generate visual reports.
+4.Power BI Reports: Use Power BI to generate visual reports.

 Analyze total sales, top customers, and high-performing products.